 From 2000 to 2005, Nathalie held several positions in mergers & acquisitions and business development at Technicolor in France and in the U.S. Nathalie served also as Head of Thomson’s Europe & Asia Corporate Audit.
 Nathalie holds a degree from France’s Institut Mines Télécom-Business School.

-Kia is the Director of U.S. Public Policy, State & Local for Meta, the world’s largest social network.
-Meta’s mission is to give people the power to build community and bring the world closer together.
+Kia is the Executive Director of State & Local Government Relations at General Motors.
+Prior to General Motors, Kia served as the Director of U.S. Public Policy, State & Local for Meta, the world’s largest social network.

 A veteran attorney and government affairs professional, Kia leads the company’s regional U.S. public policy strategy with a focus on shaping fair and balanced regulation for the Meta family of apps: Facebook, Instagram, Messenger, What’sApp and Oculus AR/VR.